- Things To Keep In Mind

 Your maximum App ID limit has been reached

-This error only happens with free regular Apple iCloud/App Store accounts.
+This error only occurs with free regular Apple iCloud/App Store accounts.
 Spike needs 5 different App IDs to be created in order to be installed on a device.
 1 app id for each of these components: main app, chart today widget, full screen today widget, apple watch app & apple watch extension.

 Free Apple accounts may create up to 10 App IDs every 7 days.
 Your account has reached this limit.